-CMDP is an EPA maintained web-based reporting application that gives certified laboratories and public water systems the ability to report sample results and monthly operational data directly to the Virginia Department of Health, Office of Drinking Water.
+CMDP, or the Compliance Monitoring Data Portal, is an EPA maintained web-based reporting application that gives certified laboratories and public water systems the ability to report sample results and monthly operational data directly to the Virginia Department of Health, Office of Drinking Water (ODW).

 - Register in EPA's Shared CROMERR Services (SCS) Test site.

 - After ODW receives and approves your request from SCS, sign up in CMDP Pre-Production.
 This is the test environment before moving into CMDP Production.

 - Submit a minimum of 3 successful test files that reflect the data types commonly reported by your lab.
 These are not compliance data.
 The test files ensure there are no technical issues before moving into the production environment.
 CMDP offers three method for reporting data, which are listed below.